ably77/gehc-gateway-poc-runbook/README.md

 And we deployed the `v1` and `v2` versions of the `reviews` microservice, not the `v3` version.

-## Lab 4 - Deploy the httpbin demo app <a name="Lab-4"></a>
+### Deploying httpbin
-Now we're going to deploy the httpbin application to demonstrate several features of Istio and Gloo Mesh.
+Now we're going to deploy the httpbin application

-You can find more information about this application [here](http://httpbin.org/).

 Run the following commands to deploy the httpbin app on `mgmt` twice.

 The first version will be called `not-in-mesh` and won't have the sidecar injected (because we don't label the namespace).
 ```bash
 kubectl --context ${MGMT} create ns httpbin